thezachcarter/OhMyGods/to-do.md

 [x] FIX BUG - new gods power increase
 [x] expand how to play. add damage rules. label reminder tables strength and weakness [ ] Conquered Monsters
+[x] login/register UI
-[ ] login/register UI
+[ ] add new monsters to database query

 FIX BUGS
-[ ] Fix DEFEAT display bug
+[ ] Fix DEFEAT display bug, remove extra crap like unused reducer.
 [x] send proper data for increasing god power through ^ button and updating monster power [ ] fix log out screen, bug occurs when logging out from battle [x] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may stay same for next user
-[x] devotion is resetting to 47? seems to set to user id [x] replace god button lets you spend negative devotion [ ] not all gods start with 8 power. seems to not always update from previous god array position
+[x] devotion is resetting to 47? seems to set to user id [x] replace god button lets you spend negative devotion [x] not all gods start with 8 power. seems to not always update from previous god array position

 STRETCH
+[ ] Animation
+[x] Add more monsters
 [ ] database table references
 [x] Four Color Accent
-[ ] Animation
-[ ] Add more monsters
 [ ] Monster health bar
 [ ] Leaderboard
 [ ] Admin edit - remove button if goal not reached